9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ## Separating interface from implementation

-In the previous section, we saw how to hide the fact that we\'re using a `State` monad to hold the state for our `Supply` monad.
+In the previous section, we saw how to hide the fact that we're using a `State` monad to hold the state for our `Supply` monad.

 Another important way to make code more modular involves separating its